 The Campus Ambassador Program offers leadership opportunities for college students who are interested in serving and representing Mochi Magazine on their campuses.

-Campus Ambassadors bring and maintain visibility of Mochi Magazine at their campus by executing a high-visibility publicity campaign to reach students who would be interested in joining Mochi Magazine.
+Campus Ambassadors bring and maintain visibility of Mochi Magazine at their campus by executing a high-visibility publicity campaign to reach students who would be interested in joining our organization.
 This may include representing Mochi Magazine at orientation/student organization sign up events, posting on student/student activity forums, sharing Mochi’s social media posts, hanging flyers, launching effective email campaigns, and providing social media copy with updates on the Asian American community on campus.
-All Campus Ambassadors will get a welcome kit with Mochi swag to bring to events.
+All Campus Ambassadors will get a welcome kit to bring to events.

 What are the benefits of joining?